 - IDP entity ID/Metadata URL

-- IDP Certificate - String representation of the IDP certificate that you paste in to this field
+String representation of the IDP certificate that you paste into this field.

 Security Center SAML 2.0 configuration

-The identity provider is requiring specific data from Security Center in order to be configured properly.
-This data can be found in the following fields and needs to be configured and saved in the IDP in order for SSO to work properly:
+: The identity provider requires specific data from the Security Center to be configured properly.
+This data can be found in the following fields and needs to be configured and saved in the IDP for SSO to work properly:

-- Certificate - Can be copied or downloaded as a CRT formatted certificate
+It can be copied or downloaded as a CRT-formatted certificate.

 User attribute mapping

-Security Center is automatically mapping aliases from the IDP to the user attributes inside of the account in Security Center.
-This is handy to supply more information of the user that will be present within Security Center.
+Security Center automatically mapping aliases from the IDP to the user attributes inside of the account in the Security Center.
+This is handy for supplying more information about the user that will be present within Security Center.

-Below is describing what attributes that are supported, what are required and what aliases in the IDP that we are looking for in order to retrieve the value for the attribute.
+Below is a description of what attributes are supported, what are required, and what aliases in the IDP we are looking for to retrieve the attribute's value.

 ---|---|---|